Shakyamuni177te/The-Order-of-the-Mouse/README.md

 The Order of the Mouse is an adventure game that crosses various platforms and media.
 It is an experiment in the nature of art and life and the manner in which the two interconnect.
-It is written for and with the help of Daisy Lewis, without whom the continuation of this project would not be possible.
+It is written for and with the help of Daisy Lewis/Nox Oculus, without whom the continuation of this project would not be possible.

 ##Additional Info
 This repo contains basic narrative, RPG and graphical elements.
 Other repos will be created to house additional self-contained elements.
 A list of additional repos follows: